 While serving is sometimes viewed as not a “real” job (usually by people who have never worked in the restaurant industry), the opposite is true; from remembering countless orders and modifications to keeping up with restaurant POS technology, there are many skills needed to become a good server.
 The gig has a reputation for being temporary, but there are plenty of people who make a career out of it and do well for themselves.

-While working for tips can sometimes be frustrating, there are things entirely in your control that you can do to get more tips as a waiter or waitress.
+While relying on the payments of patrons can sometimes be frustrating, there are things entirely in your control that you can do to get more tips as a waiter or waitress.